 The space has a distinct eclectic look with vintage objets de art casually placed on decorative shelving and built-in cabinetry surrounding the fireplace.
 A wonderful mix of rough and smooth textures brings visual interest to an all-neutral color palette of brown, beige and cream.
 Bench style seating by the coffee table offers a warmer spot by the fire.
 Brick wall panels help define the area with dual focal points created by the fireplace and the TV.

 Get this look in your home by elevating the firebox of a corner fireplace with built-in, bench style cabinetry that wraps around the corner and extends several feet on both walls.
-Frame-in the chimney, tapering the sides as they approach the ceiling.
 Include a wrap-around top shelf that extends outward from the fireplace mantel.
 Build or have a custom-built wooden mantle and surround made for the fireplace.

-Decorate the shelving and walls around the fireplace with treasures found from thrift stores, flea markets, specialty boutiques or yard sales.
+- Decorate the shelving and walls around the fireplace with treasures found from thrift stores, flea markets, specialty boutiques or yard sales.
 Objects collected from different eras lend a look of authenticity, like keepsakes slowly acquired from travelling adventures over time.
-Stash a few extra pillows or cushions in the lower cabinets.
-Swap a few decorative items on the bench top for cushions when you need extra seating for entertaining or to change the look with fireside seating during colder months.

 One of the best suited designs for a corner is the kiva fireplace.
 Also known as a beehive fireplace, this design is most commonly found in Southwestern, Adobe style homes.
 The fireplace is typically constructed from the same Adobe clay material used to construct the walls of the home.